 \subsection{Tracking by Animation}

 \textbf{Preprocessing:} \textsc{TBA} expects its input frames to contain only foreground objects.
-In \cite{He19}, the authors use Independent Multimodal Background Subtraction (IMBS) \cite{Bloisi12} to remove the background from datasets consisting of natural videos with static backgrounds.
+In \citep{He19}, the authors use Independent Multimodal Background Subtraction (IMBS) \citep{Bloisi12} to remove the background from data sets consisting of natural videos with static backgrounds.
 Background subtraction algorithms maintain a spatio-temporal window around each pixel in the sequence, and remove the dominant mode based on a histogram of color values.
-Since the default implementation of IMBS has several hand-tuned thresholds corresponding to natural videos (e.g., for shadow suppression), it cannot be directly applied to synthetic datasets like VMDS without significant hyper-parameter tuning.
-We instead re-generate all of the VMDS datasets with identical objects and motion but a black background for our experiments with \textsc{TBA}, to mimic a well-tuned background subtraction algorithm.
+Since the default implementation of IMBS has several hand-tuned thresholds corresponding to natural videos (e.g., for shadow suppression), it cannot be directly applied to synthetic data sets like VMDS without significant hyper-parameter tuning.
+We instead re-generate all of the VMDS data sets with identical objects and motion but a black background for our experiments with \textsc{TBA}, to mimic a well-tuned background subtraction algorithm.

-\textbf{Architecture:} For SpMOT, we follow the same architecture as in \cite{He19}, while we increase the number of slots from $K=4$ to $K=5$ and number of layers from $O=3$ to $O=4$ for VMDS.
+\textbf{Architecture:} For SpMOT, we follow the same architecture as in \citep{He19}, while we increase the number of slots from $K=4$ to $K=5$ and number of layers from $O=3$ to $O=4$ for VMDS.
 Since \textsc{TBA} does not model the background, this makes the number of foreground slots equal to the other models in our study.

-Further, we increase the size prior parameters $U\times V$ used for the shape and appearance templates from $21\times 21$ which is used for SpMOT, to $64\times 64$ for VMDS, which we empirically found gave the best validation loss among $48\times 48$, $56\times 56$, $64\times 64$ and $72\times 72$.
-All other architectural choices are kept fixed for both datasets, and follow \cite{He19}.
+\textbf{Hyperparameter tuning:} Further, we increase the size prior parameters $U\times V$ used for the shape and appearance templates from $21\times 21$ which is used for SpMOT, to $64\times 64$ for VMDS, which we empirically found gave the best validation loss among $48\times 48$, $56\times 56$, $64\times 64$ and $72\times 72$.
+All other architectural choices are kept fixed for both data sets, and follow \citet{He19}.
 Note that due to this, we trained the \textsc{TBA} models at its default resolution of 128$\times$128 unlike the 64$\times$64 resolution used by \textsc{MONet} and \textsc{OP3}.